Deltares-research/KnowledgeRules/README.md

 <sup>Figures 3 and 4 - Example of knowledge rules applicable to determine the habitat suitability of the Chabot bullhead (<em>Cottus perifretum</em>).</sub>

 For a more elaborate description of the use of knowledge rules and their use see [Haasnoot, Verkade and De Bruijn (2009)](https://www.researchgate.net/publication/46723038_HABITAT_a_spatial_analysis_tool_for_environmental_impact_and_damage_assessment).

+## License
+Copyright (c) 2021, Deltares

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.